Users and Groups

 As systemd-sysusers implicitly creates a matching group for any created users, the group provide does not have an EVR here, only explicitly created groups will have the encoded sysusers.d line as EVR.

-Such a script needs to read sysusers.d lines from the standard input and interpret these into calls native user and group creation tools as appropriate.
+On systems that do neither have useradd and groupadd nor one of the systemd packages, a custom script or program can be used.
+Such a script needs to read sysusers.d lines from the standard input and then call the native user and group creation tools as appropriate.
 The script needs to handle --root <path> argument for chroot installations - the script runs from outside of any possible chroot, and care must be taken to avoid changing the host in such a case.